huderlem/porymap/docs/_sources/manual/scripting-capabilities.rst.txt

    :param mapName: the name of the opened map
    :type mapName: string

+.. js:function:: onLayoutOpened(layoutName)

+   Called when a layout is opened, either by selecting a new map/layout in the map list or swapping the layout for the current map.

+   :param layoutName: the name of the opened layout
+   :type layoutName: string

 .. js:function:: onBlockChanged(x, y, prevBlock, newBlock)

    Called when a block is changed on the map.
 For example, this is called when a user paints a new tile or changes the collision property of a block.